mhetacc/data15003/ii_second_assignment/report.md

 ### Second Question

-At this point, I tough it would be interesting to show a choropleth map of the USA, leveraging the attribute `Region`, to see the median offset difference between the different states (the graph type choice was obvious in this case). \
+At this point, I tough it would be interesting to show a choropleth map of the USA, leveraging the attribute `Region`, to see the how median offset differs between different states (the graph type choice was obvious in this case). \
 This time around I did not bother to map the data over gender, since the previous graph already showed how little difference there is between males and females on this matter.

 The graph follows, where: